-Hunger, Children and Compromised Nutrition
+Children, Hunger and Compromised Nutrition

-Hamilton Food Share’s HungerCount 2009 showed that over 4,300 children access food banks every month.
-Children constitute 37% of all the people who need emergency food support.
+Hamilton Food Share’s HungerCount 2017 showed that over 4,500 children access food banks every month.
+Children are almost 40% of all the people who need emergency food support.
 As stated in Position of Dietitians of Canada, “Mothers sacrifice their own food to protect their children from hunger.”
 Despite access to a food bank parents stated, one in five children did not eat a balanced meal most days of the week and almost 20% of children using a food bank do not eat breakfast every day.